htminuslab/Efinix_T20_Dev_Board/README.md

 # 5. How to make your own board

-Making your own board is the most cost-effective way unless you need more than one.
+Making your own board can be more cost-effective if you already have the necessary tools.
+The price from PCBWay [07/25] is $56/£42 for 5 boards ($11.20/£8.40 per board).
+The most expensive chip is the T20Q100F3 which is available from [DigiKey](https://www.digikey.com/en/products/detail/efinix-inc/T20Q100F3C4/19101258) for about $10,watch out for delivery charges.
+The remaining parts can be purchased for [LCSC Electronics](https://lcsc.com/) for very little money.

 The Gerber files, schematics and part list are available in the PCB directory.
 You can zip up these files and send them to PCBWAY, JLCPCB etc for manufacturing.
 I would highly recommend you add a stencil when you order this board.
 Also if you have never used these manufacturers before they might give you first-time-buyer vouchers which makes the board even cheaper.

 <p align="center">
 <img src="blankpcb.PNG" alt="Blank PCB Board"/>
 </p>

 I assembled one of the board myself and although I did have some difficulties with dry joints and solder bridges it did work in the end.
-Most of the parts are available from [LCSC Electronics](https://lcsc.com/).
-The Efinix T20Q100F3C4 is available from [DigiKey](https://www.digikey.com/en/products/detail/efinix-inc/T20Q100F3C4/19101258) and others, watch out for delivery charges!
+I used a hotplate and a digital microscope to assemble it.

 # 6. Steps to program the on-board microcontroller

 There are several ways the STM32C071 microcontroller can be programmed.
 The initial idea was to use the on-board STM32 DFU loader which should work via the USB-C port, unfortunately this worked on one board but failed on others.
 I have not been able to figure why but I suspect the loader locks on to the wrong peripheral when it sniffs for data and never reaches the USB port.
 The only method that worked consistently and reliably on all boards was to use an ST-Link/V2 programmer.
 Luckily you can purchase one of the programmer for just a few pounds/dollars/euros on places like eBay, Amazon, AliExpress (which I used).

 <p align="center">
 <img src="clone_stlink.png" alt="ST-Link/V2 programmer"/>